 Posting to GoldPaid from Falkirk

-The nearest cities with a specialist precious-metal buyer are Stirling, around eleven miles to the north-west, and Edinburgh, around twenty-four miles to the east.
-Either trip takes a staff member off the shop floor and ends with a verbal offer at an unfamiliar counter.
+The nearest cities with specialist precious-metal buyers are Stirling, around eleven miles to the north-west, and Edinburgh, around twenty-four miles to the east.
+Either trip takes a staff member off the shop floor.

 The postal route takes that drive out of the picture.
 The shop packs the items, hands the parcel in at a Post Office, and the valuation arrives in writing for the charity to weigh up in its own time.
 No travel, no parking, no decision made on the spot.